JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 ```
 # Animation helper functions

+!!! note

+    [Javis.jl](https://github.com/JuliaAnimators/Javis.jl) is the best way to make animated graphics  with Julia.

 Luxor provides some functions to help you create animations—at least, it provides some assistance in creating lots of individual frames that can later be stitched together to form a moving animation, such as a GIF or MP4.

 There are four steps to creating an animation.